 For INL, the term “justice sector” encompasses core institutions and actors involved in the prosecution, defense, and adjudication of criminal matters, e.g., the judiciary and court system, prosecutorial services, criminal defense counsel, legal assistance providers (including civil society), government entities such as the Ministry of Justice, and the legal framework in which they operate.

-The primary objectives of INL’s justice sector assistance are to improve judicial and law enforcement effectiveness, bolster accountability and transparency of criminal justice agencies, and institutionalize respect for human rights and the rule of law.
+The primary objectives of INL’s justice sector assistance are to strengthen foundational elements of foreign criminal justice systems to address shared threats, promote human rights, and provide fair and equal justice to all citizens, as well as to assist foreign criminal justice institutions in fragile states, helping prevent conflict and promoting resilience and stability.
 INL is further guided by a set of principles, including national ownership, a contextual and whole-of-system approach, citizen engagement, and sustainability.
 These principles are laid out in the INL Guide to Justice Sector Assistance.

 INL works with partner countries to strengthen criminal justice systems so they are accountable, uphold law and order, and are responsive to citizen needs.
 Together, they play a vital role in combating transnational threats such as organized crime, corruption, cybercrime, terrorism, violent conflict, and trafficking in persons and other illicit trade.
 Systems that lack functioning and accountable justice systems provide fertile ground for social discord and extremism, corruption, instability, criminality, and citizen insecurity.
 In today’s interlinked world, those effects can easily spill over borders and damage the interests of the United States and other countries around the world.